Related Tools

 What's the best compression level?

-Use Low when you need lossless quality and editable text.
-Use Medium for a balance of size and quality with image recompression.
-Use High for maximum size reduction (e.g. email, web).
-Preview the result and try a different level if needed.
+Use Low for lossless quality and editable text.
+Use Medium for a balance of size and quality.
+Use High for maximum reduction.
+Preview and retry with another level if needed.